-If you have a complaint about a nuisance animal, first try talking to the owner.
-If you are not comfortable doing this or cannot agree on a solution with them, contact your local council.
+If you have a complaint about a nuisance animal, talk to the owner first.
+If you're not comfortable doing that or you cannot come to a mutual solution, contact your local council.
 Encourage any neighbours with the same concerns to also contact the council.

 If the council has had multiple complaints and/or identifies a serious or ongoing problem, it may issue a nuisance order.
 This requires the animal’s owner to prevent the behaviour specified in the order.
 Penalties may apply if the owner does not comply.